-How do I get my employees to make real, sustained behaviour changes to their health?
+We try to answer the ultimate question of any Health and Wellness or Workplace Health and Safety Manager.
+How do I get my employees to make a real, sustained behaviour change to their health?

-Not so long ago, there would have been a small group of managers asking another question at this point: Why do we need to change behaviours?
+Not so long ago, there would have been managers asking another question at this point.
+So why do we need to change behaviours?
 We’re here to run a business, not to worry about our employees’ lifestyle habits.

 Fortunately, most executives now understand that healthy employees are essential for a healthy business.

 More importantly, they understand that to truly improve health, people need to change their ingrained habits, their “behaviours”.
-A free water bottle and a lunch-time yoga session just won’t cut it.
+So a free water bottle and a lunch-time yoga session just won’t cut it.

 And more to the point, they understand that unhealthy employees are expensive.
 Unhealthy employees cost you in lost productivity, absenteeism and presenteeism.
-It’s estimated that stress related presenteeism and absenteeism are directly costing Australian employers $10.11 billion a year.
-[See 3 ways to reduce presenteeism costs].
+It’s estimated that as a result of poor health, stress related presenteeism and absenteeism are directly costing Australian employers $10.11 billion a year.

 But, as anyone who has tried to nag a partner into changing a habit knows, behaviour change is hard.
-Very few companies know how to change behaviour, and end up wasting good money after bad on trying yet another activity, or plastering the walls with yet more posters.
+Very few companies know how to change behaviour.
+As a result, they end up throwing away money on yet another activity, or plastering the walls with yet more posters.